-- 3.1 The policy is relevant to services in the following service areas: - Hackney Carriage and Private Hire Vehicle Driver and Operator Licensing, Licensing Act 2003, Public Entertainment, Sex Establishments, House to House and Street Collecting Licensing, Gaming Act and Scrap Metal Dealing. - Revenue recovery and the investigation of Housing Benefit, Council Tax and Business Rates fraud. - Planning Development Control and Building Control - Environmental Services, Environmental Protection, Anti-social Behaviour, Food and Safety and Port Health.
-Including the Clean Neighbourhoods and Environment Act and the use of Dog Control Orders. - Private Sector Housing Conditions. - Off street parking at specified locations - Any other service, which carries out enforcement duties. - 3.2 Certain services require detailed specific enforcement policies and when this is the case these policies will follow and complement the principles and practice of the Corporate Enforcement Policy.
+3.1 The policy is relevant to services in the following service areas (this should not be considered to an exhaustive list):

+Hackney Carriage and Private Hire Vehicle Driver and Operator Licensing, Licensing Act 2003, Public Entertainment, Sex Establishments, House to House and Street Collecting Licensing, Gaming Act and Scrap Metal Dealing.

+Revenue recovery and the investigation of Housing Benefit, Council Tax and Business Rates fraud.

+Planning Development Control, Building Control Environmental Services, Environmental Protection, Anti-social Behaviour, Food and Safety, Public Space Protection Orders and Port Health.
+Private Sector Housing Conditions.

+Off street parking at specified locations and any other service which carries out enforcement duties.

+3.2 Certain services require detailed specific enforcement policies and when this is the case these policies will follow and complement the principles and practice of this Corporate Enforcement Policy.
 Therefore, detailed policies must be read in conjunction with this policy.